tnscorcoran/openshift-operators/README.md

 The vision for Operators is to allow Independent Software Vendors (ISVs) to bundle operators with their software - in order to make them as maintainable, updatable and essentially as robust as possible, This vision is fast becoming a reality.

 Where operators will really become powerful is with the future release of the Operator Lifecycle Manager (OLM).
-Using the OLM, cluster administrators will be able to centrally manage and configure ISV provided operators - controlling everything an operator has been configured to do across the whole cluster.
+Using the OLM, cluster administrators will be able to centrally manage and configure ISV provided operators - controlling everything an operator has been configured to do across the whole cluster and which namespaces get access.
 Developers will then be able to provision or consume *operated services* that the administrator has made available.
 See this [demo of OLM](https://www.youtube.com/watch?v=nGM2s4-Qr74).
 Today's discussion focuses on the *building* of operators, as will be undertaken by ISVs.
 We'll document and demonstrate operator *usage* through the OLM in a future article.